Pipe-Runner/p5-sandobx/README.md

-# NTNU Assignment 2 - Swarm Intelligence
+# P5 Sandbox
-This project contains the implementation of swarm intelligence assignment 2.
+This project implements a sandbox for p5js sketches.

 ## Setup
 In order to run the program, you'll need NodeJS on your machine.
 The version it was built on is `v16.16.0`.